syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the text for button,split button,toggle button controls in the sub groups.
+Specifies the text for button, split button, toggle button controls in the sub groups.